 …To Become Beautiful & Pure

 In the Ramayana, Rama loved Sita because she was beautiful.
 She also had a pure character.
-The Biblical epic unfolds in this world, with those who are not that pure.
+The Biblical epic unfolds in this world, with us who are not pure.
 But Jesus still loves those who respond to his call, not because they are beautiful and pure, but in order to make them beautiful and pure, completed with the following character

 But the fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, 23 gentleness and self-control.
 Against such things there is no law.Galatians 5:22-23